 Car hire, with or without a driver, can be arranged in the Arrivals terminal, through Silver Cabs or Carzonrent.
 Passengers are strongly advised not to try drive themselves around Mumbai.

 Pre-paid taxis are available outside Arrivals, at Terminals 2A and 2C.
-The journey time is approximately one hour to the city-centre of Mumbai, and costs approximately Rs.
-400.
+The journey time is approximately one hour to the city-centre of Mumbai, and costs approximately INR 400.

 Transfer between terminals

-The two terminals are five miles (3km) apart, which are connected by a free bus service which takes 10-15 minutes.
-Several Indian Airlines flights (especially to Goa) depart from the Internationals Terminal.
+The two terminals are connected by a free bus service which takes 10-15 minutes.

 Money and communications: ATMs, currency exchange and post office.